maxbrixner/pyghost/README.md

 >  **_WARNING_** This software employs techniques to replace personal data with pseudonyms or dummy data.
 However, please note that anonymization and pseudonymization are not infallible and may not entirely prevent re-identification.
 The software's effectiveness is influenced by factors such as the completeness and quality of your configuration, the source data, and the potential attacker's technical capabilities.
 We cannot guarantee complete anonymity or confidentiality of your data using this software.
 It is your responsibility to evaluate the risks associated with anonymization or pseudonymization and implement appropriate measures to safeguard your privacy and the privacy of others.

-# pyghost
+# Pyghost

-A simple library and CLI to pseudonymize and anonymize documents.
-Pyghost offers
+Pyghost is a simple tool for document anonymization and pseudonymization.
+It provides:

-- A CLI tool and a library.
+- **Flexible Interface**: A user-friendly command-line interface (CLI) and a versatile library for seamless integration into your projects.
-- Configurable and extendible matchers and transformers.
-You can write your own matchers and transformers or choose from pre-configured transformers from the pyghost library.
-The latter also includes Spacy-based NLP matchers.
+- **Customizable Anonymization**: Easily configure and extend matchers and transformers to tailor your anonymization process to specific needs.
+Choose from built-in options, including powerful NLP-based matchers powered by Spacy.
-- Importing from and exporting to AWS S3.
+- **Seamless Cloud Integration**: Effortlessly import and export documents from and to AWS S3 for efficient workflow management.
-- Text-based anonymization and pseudonymization.
+- **Comprehensive Text Anonymization**: Effectively anonymize and pseudonymize text-based documents.
-- Replacing text directly in documents using AWS Textract and Pillow.
+- **Advanced Document Editing**: Directly manipulate documents using OCR providers and Pillow to precisely replace sensitive information.

 ## 1. Installation

-To install pyghost, you can use pip.
+Using pip:

 ```bash
 pip install pyghost
 ```

-If pyghost is not available via pip, you can also install it from a local folder, e.g.
+Installing from a local directory:

 ```bash
 pip install ../pyghost
 ```

-If you plan to use Spacy matchers, you need to install the respective models, e.g.
+To leverage Spacy-based NLP matchers, install the desired language models:

 ```bash
 python -m spacy download en_core_web_sm